devuri/wp-env-app/README.md

 - `error_handler`: Sets the error handler for the project (default: Symfony error handler).

 Feel free to modify these options as needed to fit your project's directory structure and requirements.
-> **IMPORTANT**: Do NOT modify the bootstrap section of the file unless you fully understand its purpose.
-Any changes made to this section can impact the behavior of the entire application and lead to errors or unexpected behavior.
+> **IMPORTANT**: Do NOT modify the bootstrap file unless you fully understand its purpose.
+Any changes made to the bootstrap file can impact the behavior of the entire application and lead to errors or unexpected behavior.

 ## Additional Customization